robbysainsbury/robbysainsbury/README.md

     - Analyzing the impact of different burn severities on stream chemistry in the Utah Lake watershed
     - Analyzing harmful algal bloom trends in Utah Lake using remote sensing data
     - Creating rating curves for modeling stream volume based on pressue data
-    - Creating a dashboard to view stream chemistry data
+    - Creating a dashboard to view, clean, and manipulate stream chemistry data

 - Skills:
     - R, Python, and SQL
-    - Data cleaning, manipulation and visualization
+    - Data cleaning and manipulation using tidyr and pandas
+    - Data visualization using ggplot2 and matplotlib
-    - Simple and multiple linear regression modeling as well as basic machine learning algorithms
+    - Simple and multiple linear regression modeling as well as basic machine learning algorithms using scikitlearn
     - Principal component analysis
     - SQL queries and managing a data pipeline containing a SQLite database
-    - Version control and team collaboration using Git and Github
+    - Dashboards using RShiny and Dash

-- Learning:
-    - VBA and advanced spreadsheet automation in Microsoft Excel
+    - Advanced spreadsheet automation
-    - Natural language proccessing
-    - Webscraping

 ---